-Using the Px Buttons on the Measure Dialog - After directly touching a Px button on the Measure dialog, the Select Measurement pop-up is shown.
+- Using the Px Buttons on the Measure Dialog After directly touching a Px button on the Measure dialog, the Select Measurement pop-up is shown, where you can choose Histogram. - Using a Corresponding Px Tab/Dialog After directly accessing a corresponding Px dialog, touch the Measure control and the Select Measurement pop-up is shown.

-The Select Measurement pop-up.

-Using a Corresponding Px Tab/Dialog - After directly accessing a corresponding Px dialog, touch the Measure control and the Select Measurement pop-up is shown.